ceph/ceph/doc/radosgw/bucket_logging.rst

 -------------------
 For performance reasons, even though the log records are written to persistent storage, the log object will appear in the log bucket only after some configurable amount of time (or if the maximum object size of 128MB is reached).
+This time (in seconds) could be set per source bucket via a Ceph extension to the REST API, or globally via the `rgw_bucket_logging_obj_roll_time` configuration option.
+If not set, the default time is 5 minutes.
 Adding a log object to the log bucket is done "lazily", meaning, that if no more records are written to the object, it may remain outside of the log bucket even after the configured time has passed.